Optimal Calibration of the Endpoint-corrected Hilbert Transform: Practical recommendations

-Increasing the window length $N$ reduces leakage (i.e.~smaller ripple/variance) as well as DFT resolution $\Delta f=F_s/N$, thereby improving alignment between $f_0$ and its nearest bin.
-In practice, the cleanest endpoint behaviour is achieved when the window spans approximately an integer number of cycles.
+Increasing the window length $N$ reduces leakage and improves the DFT resolution $\Delta f=F_s/N$, giving alignment of $f_0$ and its nearest bin.
+In practice, the cleanest endpoint behaviour is achieved when the window spans approximately an integer number of cycles, i.e.

-However, longer windows assume that the oscillation is stationary throughout; if the frequency drifts, the error increases.
+However, using longer windows effectively treats the oscillation as stationary over that interval; if the frequency drifts, the error increases.
 For non-stationary rhythms, Liufu et al. report the best performance around one-cycle windows~\cite{liufuOptimizingRealtimePhase2025}, whereas we noted best performance with two-cycle windows.
-Also, avoid tapered windows (e.g.~Hann) for online endpoint use, as they down-weight the newest samples.\\
+Also, tapered windows such as the Hann window should be avoided for online endpoint use, as they down-weight the newest samples.

-\textbf{Recommendation} Use low-integer-cycle windows when the frequency is variable; otherwise use longer, near-integer-cycle windows to reduce leakage.
+\textbf{Recommendation} Use low-integer-cycle windows when the frequency is variable; otherwise use longer, integer-cycle windows to reduce leakage.\\